MutilatedPeripherals/svelte-qr-mqtt/README.md

 See the `.env` files for broker configuration.

-Currently, the broker listed there is a [public MQTT broker](https://mqtt.eclipseprojects.io/) provided by Eclipse for testing (supports MQTT over secure web sockets).
+Currently, the broker listed there is a [public Mosquitto MQTT broker](https://test.mosquitto.org/) provided by Eclipse for testing (supports MQTT over secure web sockets).